 Hypotheses:

 RCS values are most variable at intermediate range size as a result of AOO values which follow the same pattern

+Like for all fish species, those with intermediate range sizes will have the most diversity in RCS values?

 RCS values are correlated with life history traits and conservation status of freshwater fishes

+How are you testing this?
+You mention the FishTraits database but don’t discuss how you will analyze your data to test this hypothesis

 Methods (scientific and statistical)

 Species selection process (talk through, what is necessary?)

+Selecting which species to include in your analysis?
+How many did you pick?
+How did you decide?

 See the figure below and maybe it is self-explanatory?